ShubhamT2720/LLM-driven-SQL-Chatbot/README.md

 # LLM driven SQL Chatbot

-Welcome to the GitHub repository for our tutorial on building a natural language SQL chatbot using Mixtral LLM.
-This project guides you through the development of a chatbot that can interpret natural language queries, generate SQL queries, and fetch results from a SQL database, all in an intuitive and user-friendly way.
+Development of a chatbot that can interpret natural language queries, generate SQL queries, and fetch results from a SQL database, all in an intuitive and user-friendly way.
 It utilizes the power of Mixtral LLM model, integrated with a Streamlit GUI for an enhanced interaction experience.

 ## Features